-When considering taking any supplement, herbal or medicinal preparation you should consult your doctor to make sure it's safe and will not harm your health, for example, by interacting with any other medications.
+When considering giving your child any supplement, herbal or medicinal preparation, you should consult your doctor to make sure it's safe and will not harm their health, for example, by interacting with any other medications.

-Taking care of your child's general health by making sure they eat well, get enough sleep and exercise are really important to help them through depression or anxiety.
+Take care of your child’s general health by making sure they eat well, get enough sleep and exercise.
+This is really important to help them through depression.

 Identifying your own needs

 As a parent or caregiver, it is important to care for your own mental health and seek support where you need it.
 Seeing a loved one experience depression can be hugely distressing.
 Looking after your own health, finding peer support and, in some cases, seeking therapy for yourself will help you manage this challenge better, for both your own wellbeing and that of the child or young person.